foxmapoe/sargetwo-poe2-filters/README.md

 ## **How to install**

+0. Get the latest filter files from [GitHub](https://github.com/foxmapoe/sargetwo-poe2-filters/releases/latest).
-1. Download the `.filter` files and paste them in the following folder:
+1. Extract the `.filter` files from the `.zip` archive and paste them in the following folder:
    - NOTE: do NOT place it in the 'onlinefilters' folder in the directories below!
    - Windows: `%userprofile%\Documents\My Games\Path of Exile 2`
    - Linux: `steamapps/compatdata/2694490/pfx/drive_c/users/steamuser/My Documents/My Games/Path of Exile 2`